guilhermefarto/ant-colony-optimization/README.md

 The AntColonyOptimization class is responsible for configuring and simulating experiments based on the ACO approach.

-The main attributes of an object of the AntColonyOptimization class are:
+The main attributes for AntColonyOptimization class are:

 ```python
 	final int DEFAULT_ANTS_COUNT = 50